 Mendy Maccabee, MD performs endoscopic sinus surgery on patients under general anesthesia.
 Patients may be irritable for several hours after surgery.
 Some may remain sleepy for much of the rest of the day.
 Nausea and vomiting are occasionally seen and often improve by the evening of the surgery without intervention.
 Some surgeries are done with image-guidance systems to improve accuracy.

-BEFORE SURGERY: No aspirin, Motrin, Ibuprofen, Advil, or any other anti-inflammatory medicine for one week before and one week after surgery.
+No aspirin, Motrin, Ibuprofen, Advil, or any other anti-inflammatory medicine for one week before and one week after surgery.
 Also avoid Vitamin E, herbal supplements, herbal teas, and red wine for one week prior to surgery.
 Tylenol is permitted at any time.
 If you take Coumadin or other blood thinners please discuss this with your surgeon.
 Please do not eat or drink anything after midnight the night before surgery, but you may take any prescription medicines the morning of surgery with a sip of water.
 The hospital or surgical center will call you the day before with time and instructions for surgery.
 Please make arrangements for a ride home after surgery, as you will not be able to drive.

-AFTER SURGERY, PAIN AND PRESSURE are the most common postoperative complaints.
+PAIN AND PRESSURE are the most common postoperative complaints.
 A feeling of severe congestion and frequent headaches are also to be expected.
 Ice packs across the bridge of the nose and the cheeks for 15 minutes up to every hour or two for the first three days after surgery will ease pain and keep swelling down.

-DIET may be resumed as soon as the patient feels up to it.
+May be resumed as soon as the patient feels up to it.
 It is advisable to eat a few small bland meals (i.e. saltines, chicken soup) before resuming a regular diet.

-BLEEDING from the nose is common and you will probably be sent home with a drip pad under your nose.
+Bleeding from the nose is common and you will probably be sent home with a drip pad under your nose.
 If you are soaking this pad, changing it more than every 15 minutes, or if you have excessive blood in the back of your throat, call our office.
 An over the counter nasal decongestant spray, such as Afrin, will help decrease the bleeding.
 To use the Afrin squeeze two generous sprays into each nostril every 5 minutes.
 Repeat three to four times.

 NASAL OBSTRUCTION will be present for several weeks.
 Dissolvable packing is usually placed in the sinus openings, and the remnants of this are cleaned out a week or two after surgery.
 If your septum was straightened at surgery, silicone splints may be left in place for 4-5 days.
 After these are removed, the congestion is due to post-operative swelling and mucous/blood crusting.
 Sleeping with your head elevated about 30 degrees by a stack of pillows or sleeping in a reclining chair will help with the discomfort.
 Use over the counter nasal saline (salt water) spray every hour while you are awake.
 You do not need to wake up at night to use it.
 If you do not already have a sinus rinse kit then purchase a Neilmed Sinus Rinse Kit from the pharmacy and use it according to the directions beginning on the day after your surgery.
 If you are experiencing dry mouth while sleeping, use a cool mist humidifier to help alleviate the discomfort.